juliasmith141414/juliasmith-stemteresting/docs/blockdiagram.md

+# Block Diagram
-# Subsystem Block Diagram: Distance Sensor
+## Block Diagram of Subsystem: Distance Sensor

 This is the block diagram for our distance sensor subsystem project.